 Fed to babies

-In the South, babies are especially fed ragi when they are transitioning from mother’s milk to food.
-Reason being, along with being a wholesome and filling meal, it is rich in calcium which helps in the development of bones (which is very crucial at this stage in their lives).
+In the South, babies are especially fed ragi when they are transitioning from their mother’s milk to food.
+The reason is, along with being a wholesome and filling meal, it is rich in calcium which helps in the development of bones (which is very crucial at this stage in their lives).
 The iron content further helps to keep anaemia at bay.

 Different ways ragi can be enjoyed.

 There are multiple ways in which ragi can be incorporated into the diet.
 As mentioned before, you can add it to your atta while making chapati or your regular dosa batter.
 Karnataka is famous for its ragi mudde where ragi is cooked with water and made into softballs.
 Or, include it in your milk for a power-packed solution.

 - Finger millet is known to fight various bacteria.